 Configuring the device is made easy by using a single configuration parameter called JMODE.
-Using 表 6-16 for the quad channel device, 表 6-17 for the dual channel device or 表 6-18 for the single channel device, the correct JMODE value can be found for the desired operating mode.
+Using $\gtrsim$ 6-15 the correct JMODE value can be found for the desired operating mode.
 The modes listed are the only available operating modes.
 This tables also gives a range and allowable step size for the K parameter (set by KM1), which sets the multiframe length in number of frames.